 If you’re trying to conceive or trying to avoid getting pregnant, you probably have lots of questions about when you are most fertile.
-Common questions are whether or not you can have sex and get pregnant on your period, right after or before your period.
+As your favorite female health companion, we are here for you to answer all your questions in the article, which will cover questions such as whether or not you can have sex and get pregnant on your period, right after or before your period

 It’s unlikely that you will get pregnant, but not impossible.
 You’re fertile on the days leading up to and around the time of ovulation, so it’s important to consider the length of your cycle.
 If you have a short cycle you could be ovulating just after your period.